 Prior to submitting the doctoral thesis for evaluation, the student must fulfil all the prescribed requirements for the completion of studies.
 One of these requirements is related to the publication of research results, as follows.
 The student is required to have one journal paper, related to the doctoral research work and published during the course of doctoral studies, published in an internationally reviewed journal indexed in CC, SCI or SCI-Expanded, in which the student is the first author.
 In addition, the student has to have one paper published in the proceedings of an international conference, in which the student has also presented that paper.

 The student initiates the procedure for the evaluation of the doctoral thesis by submitting the thesis, with corresponding supplementary documentation, to the Student Administration Office, which officially files it after conducting an administrative check.
+The request to initiate the procedure uses the form FER-DR-04, and the form FER-DR-06 which contains the check-list for supplementary documents.

 The student must inform the mentor about the initiation of the procedure for the doctoral thesis evaluation.
 The mentor is requested to provide written consent and assessment regarding the performed research and the original scientific contribution achieved.
 If the mentor withholds consent, he or she must provide a written explanation of reasons for doing so within 15 days.
 In both cases, the mentor’s statement is made available to the members of the dissertation evaluation committee, who take it into consideration in the process of evaluation.